 Update local Docker images

-To run a local OneCX instance, Docker images with the latest version are downloaded.
+To run a local OneCX instance, Docker images with the latest version are downloaded and used.
 Over time, these images become outdated, meaning that even if a newer version is available, the old version is still being used locally.
 Check versions with script check-images.sh.

-The update-images.sh script is used to renew local Docker images.
+The update-images.sh script is used to renew local Docker images and removing orphaned images.
 It can be run from the root directory of the onecx-local-env repository.

 ./update-images.sh -h

-The script accepts several optional flags to customize its behavior.
-The available flags are:
+The script accepts several optional options to customize its behavior.
+Some options can be combined.

 -c